 (b) Any person who, having had his license or licenses issued under Section

 Secretary of State under Section 5-501 or 5-501.5 of this Code, continues to operate business after

-the effective date of such revocation, suspension, cancellation or denial
+the effective date of such revocation, nonrenewal, suspension, cancellation, or denial

 may be sued in a civil action by the Secretary of State in the county in

 which the established or additional place of such business is located.
 Except as provided in subsection (e) of Section 5-501.5 of this Code, if

 such person is found by the court to have operated such a business after